GabrielOnDelphi/Delphi-LightSaber/README.md

 **Description**
-The LightSaber contains lots and lots of "goodie" functions - functions that make your life easier, and visual controls.
+The CoreLib contains lots and lots of "goodie" functions - functions that make your life easier, and visual controls.
 More than 15 years of development have been put in this library.
 The library also wants to be a lightweight replacement for the mammoth Delphi Jedi library.
 Simple, crystal clear, non-obfuscated, fully commented code.